Taft Broadcasting: Successor companies

-Later in 1987, Cincinnati-based businessman Carl Lindner, Jr. became Taft's majority stockholder in a hostile takeover and renamed the company Great American Broadcasting (also known as Great American Communications) following a major restructuring of its operations.
+Later in 1987, Cincinnati-based businessman Carl Lindner, Jr. staged a hostile takeover and acquired controlling interest in Taft Broadcasting.
+Lindner renamed the company Great American Broadcasting (also known as Great American Communications) following a major restructuring of its operations.
 The new name came from Linder's insurance company, Great American Insurance.

-The FCC considered this restructuring to be an ownership change, and told Lindner he could not keep both WTVN-TV and WKRC-TV.
+Since Taft Broadcasting was legally dissolved and replaced by Great American, the FCC considered this restructuring to be an ownership change.
+It ordered Great American to sell either WTVN-TV or WKRC-TV.
+The Cincinnati station provided at least secondary coverage to the Columbus area, and the common ownership had been "grandfathered" when the FCC enacted its "one to a market" rule in the 1970s.
+With the restructuring, however, they lost this protection.
 As a result, Great American spun off WTVN-TV to Anchor Media, a new firm composed of former Taft Broadcasting board members led by Robert Bass.
 (The two stations have since been reunited under the Sinclair Broadcast Group, with cross-ownership rules having since been relaxed.)
 Another new company, led by former Taft Broadcasting president Dudley S. Taft Sr., took the Taft Broadcasting name.
 This new company retained WGHP and later purchases another Philadelphia station, WPHL-TV.

 In 1988, Great American Broadcasting sold Worldvision to Aaron Spelling Productions.
 Included with Worldvision were outright ownership of all of Great American's programming assets (including the remnants of Taft International Pictures and Taft Entertainment Television), except for the Hanna-Barbera and Ruby-Spears libraries, which remained owned by Great American for the time being.
 However, Worldvision continued to hold syndication rights until the two animation studios found new owners.

 In 1991, Hanna-Barbera, along with much of the original Ruby-Spears library, was acquired by Turner Broadcasting System, which became part of Time Warner in 1996.
 As part of this deal, syndication rights to the libraries were passed to Turner Program Services (via Turner Entertainment Co.) prior to Time Warner's purchase of Turner.
 Eventually, TPS was folded into Warner Bros.
 Television Distribution.
 The Ruby-Spears studio was spun off and bought back by Joe Ruby and Ken Spears, and operated as an independent operation from then forward.